TVBrowntown/epochHD/README.md

 # HOW TO
 \
-Download **all** the files from the Gdrive.
+Download **ALL** the files from the Gdrive.
 Place ALL of the files into epoch_live/Data.

 # DOWNLOAD EXCEEDED - HELP!
 \